Frequently Asked Questions

 How do I choose faculty advisers?

 Perhaps your interest in an individualized major or minor grew out of your coursework with one or more faculty members.
-An adviser in the Center for Study Abroad and Interdepartmental Programs can brainstorm with you.
+An adviser in the Multidisciplinary Studies Center (Dewey 4209-B) can brainstorm with you.
 Two faculty members must agree to serve as major advisers and will assist you in the development of your proposal.
 At least one of the advisers must hold the rank of Assistant Professor or higher.
 A minor requires only one adviser.

 How do I write the essays?

 Think about how your proposal constitutes a significant departure from an existing major or minor.
 Why is it different?
 In what ways?
 How does it allow you to understand the theme in a way that simply taking a variety of courses in different departments does not allow?
 Discuss how each of the courses relate to one another, and to the major or minor as a whole.